unFocus/CruddyMVC/README.md

 CruddyMVC
 =========

-A Backbone.js like MVC micro framework in TypeScript
+An experimental Backbone.js like MVC micro framework in TypeScript.